Bright Health Group Inc. (NYSE:BHG) is a stock that investors should take a bite out of. - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Mar 04 when Kadre Manuel bought 100,000 shares for $2.10 per share.
 The transaction valued at 210,000 led to the insider holds 230,000 shares of the business.

 Kadre Manuel bought 100,000 shares of BHG for $209,000 on Mar 04.
 The Director now owns 350,000 shares after completing the transaction at $2.09 per share.
 On Dec 10, another insider, Kadre Manuel, who serves as the Director of the company, bought 80,000 shares for $4.45 each.
 As a result, the insider paid 356,000 and bolstered with 130,000 shares of the company.